For questions or additional information please contact the UCO Risk Manager at (405) 974-5994 or the Administrative Specialist at (405) 974-2216.

 3. The UCO Risk Manager/Administrative Specialist will coordinate the following steps:

 - If the employee requests or needs medical treatment, the UCO Risk Manager/Administrative Specialist will authorize treatment with the approved medical facility (see below).
 When checking in, a photo I.D. will be needed.
-The employee will complete paperwork and a drug/alcohol screen will be performed.

 - The supervisor shall arrange transportation for the employee, if necessary.

 - If the injured employee declines medical treatment, the refusal will be documented and the employee will be instructed to notify their Supervisor/Designee, and the UCO Risk Manager/Administrative Specialist if medical treatment is needed at a later time.

 - UCO's Risk Manager/Administrative Specialist will send in the necessary forms to the Workers Compensation Administrator, Consolidated Benefits Resources (CBR).

 4. If no medical treatment is needed, the employee shall complete the Occupational Injury & Illness Report form and submit to the UCO Risk Manager/Administrative Specialist within 24 hours of incident.

 5. If medical treatment is needed, the employee shall complete the Consent for Release of Protected Health Information and the Mandatory Medicare Reporting Requirement Form.
 Both the employee and supervisor shall complete the Occupational Injury & Illness Report form.
 Required forms may be requested from the UCO Risk Manager/Administrative Specialist or found on this UCO Workers' Compensation web site under documents and forms link at the top of this page.
 All forms shall be submitted to the UCO Risk Manager/Administrative Specialist within 24 hours of the medical evaluation if possible.